 Bafta Awards 2025: All the most daring looks on the red carpet

+Bafta Awards 2025: From mermaidcore to gothic glamour, these are the most daring looks on the red carpet

 All the standout looks straight from the red carpet